 An application fee is not required, but many landlords won’t consider your rental application without it.
 The fee is to pay the landlord’s cost of running a background check on a prospective tenant.
 Application fees are paid at the time of application and are generally nonrefundable (an exception is noted below).
 Most fees are between $15 - $50; there is no cap on the amount.
-Large apartment complexes will usually require both an application fee and an application deposit to hold the property.
-Some smaller private landlords may not require a fee or a background check at all.
-Sublets, house sharing arrangements and roommate situations usually don’t involve an application fee or background check.
+Large apartment complexes usually require an application fee and deposit to hold the property.
+Some smaller private landlords may not require a fee or a background check.
+Sublets, house-sharing arrangements, and roommate situations usually don’t involve an application fee or background check.

 Landlords can reject your rental application for other reasons, including: